Huotes/CommitMaker/README.md

 Chuck Norris uses a night light.
 Not because Chuck Norris is afraid of the dark, but the dark is afraid of Chuck Norris.

 Black holes are where God divided by zero.

+Why did Microsoft release Windows 10 ( and not windows 9) ?Because 7 8 9